plamenti/blockchain/README.md

 "node_6": "nodemon --watch dev -e js dev/network_node.js 3006 http://localhost:3006"
 ```

-*This means that **nodemon** will start the node at URI http://localhost and port 3006 and will restart it after every one change of a file that is in **dev** folder and has extension **js**.*
+*This means that **nodemon** will start the node at URI http://localhost and port 3006 and will restart it after every one change of any one file that is in **dev** folder and has extension **js**.*

-In order to run all nodes open a different terminal for every one node and type the example in p.3 (start the server using nodemon).
+In order to run all nodes open a different terminal for every one node and type the example in Section **Additional notes, p.3** (start the server using nodemon).

 In order to connect all different nodes in one network create a POST request (e.g. using Postman).
 The POST request should be against *<http://any_one_existing_node_url/register-and-broadcast-node>* endpoint.